The Flash: Rebirth: Plot

 When Barry questions Zoom's return, the villain says that he will be resurrected in a near-future event—as Zoom's corpse is still buried in the present.
 As Zoom beats Barry and Max, he reveals that the red energy field is a "negative Speed Force" created by Thawne's kinetic energy, and is poisoning the normal Speed Force.
 Zoom reveals his plan: after Barry briefly returned to aid Kid Flash against Superboy-Prime during the Infinite Crisis, Zoom sent a subliminal pulse into the Speed Force to draw back the remains of Barry's self-awareness, which led to Barry's reappearance during the Final Crisis.
 Zoom then transformed himself into a new kind of speedster—the mysterious murderer seen at the beginning of the story—and created his negative Speed Force to contaminate Barry and the other heroic speedsters.
 Zoom fades away.

 In Fallville, Wally decides to enter the Speed Force to retrieve his uncle.
 At the Wests' home, Irey wants to help save Barry.
 After an argument with her brother Jai, she runs downstairs and encounters the reappearing Zoom.
 At the Justice Society's headquarters, Hourman is tending to Jesse, who has been repeating her father's Speed Formula.
 As Wally ventures deeper into the Speed Force, Max tells Barry that it was Allen who created the speedsters' source of power.
 Barry unknowingly created the Speed Force using kinetic energy throughout his career.
 Zoom seizes Jay and Iris and begins to mainline the pair's distorted connections to the Speed Force.
 Linda calls for help, and Jay Garrick and Bart Allen attack him but Zoom overpowers them.
 In the Speed Force, Wally reaches Barry and Max.
 Max is unconvinced he can escape due to his lack of a "lightning rod".
 Barry convinces Max that he is like family to them, and the three begin to escape.

 Jesse Chambers, now crackling with Speed Force energy, stops repeating the Speed Formula.
 As the heroic speedsters are recharged with energy, Barry, Wally, Jay, Max, and Bart charge towards Thawne and battle Zoom.
 Irey and Jai are painfully wracked with speed energy.
 Irey realizes that their powers are unstable because they have been sharing the same connection to the Speed Force.
 She absorbs her brother's speed energy into herself and passes out.
 Jesse Chambers arrives and revives Irey by reciting her Speed Formula.
 Jesse and Iris join the battle against Zoom, Irey now displays traditional super-speed.
-Wally uses his connection to the Speed Force to rejuvenate the speedsters and repair their suits: Barry, Jay, Max, and Bart retain their normal costumes, Wally gains a new version of the Flash uniform, Jesse wears a costume based on her father's, and Irey becomes the new Impulse.
+Wally uses his connection to the Speed Force to rejuvenate the speedsters and repair their suits: Barry, Jay, Max, and Bart retain their normal costumes, while Wally slightly modify his with a new cowl and emblem, Jesse wears a costume based on her father's, and Irey becomes the new Impulse.